Ecological research infrastructures in the Netherlands

 www.eco-ri.nl is initiated and maintained by the Netherlands Institute of Ecology (NIOO-KNAW), and supported by the Dutch universities and research institutes connected to NERN (Netherlands Ecological Research Network) and/or BiodiversityXL (Centre of Excellence for Netherlands Biodiversity Research).

 The inventory of ecological research infrastructures is ongoing.
+You are very welcome to share additional information via our contact address below.

 Contact